 number of small grassland, scrubland and transitional landcover

 units.
-And, of course, the qualities of forest in different
+Of course, the qualities of forest in different

-units and over time are not seriously conveyed in any of the
+units and probable declines over time are not conveyed in any

 APPENDIX I. What is the form of the original T-sheets and where may they be observed?

 Each of the fifteen original T-sheets depicts a different portion of the county on a large sheet of paper or collodion-coated tracing fabric measuring about 3 x 5 feet.
 In most cases two identical copies exist, although all are manuscript versions, signifying that they were executed by hand rather than by any mechanical printing process.
 Landcover features were depicted in black ink throughout, but contour lines on some copies were marked in red ink.
 Half of the T-sheets were executed on coated linen and half on very thick paper card.
 Each finished map contains a clear title block that is signed by J.J.
 Gilbest, Ass't.
 The T-sheets are stored at the National Archives and Records Administration in College Park, Maryland, Cartographic Division, Research Group 23 and can be examined on-site upon request.
 Large-format photocopies may be acquired for a fee.

 The scale of the T-sheets is 1:10,000, which means that one mile is represented by 6.3 inches (1 inch = 833 feet).
 Thus, when all of the full-scale T-sheets are fitted together, San Juan County occupies an area of about 12 by 11 feet.
 On the other hand, details are so small that individual cartographic symbols are about 1/16th of an inch or less in size.

 APPENDIX II.
 Can the T-sheets be accessed online?